United KingdomLearn even more about the United Kingdom at oecd.org

 WaterSure provides a safety net that caps water bills for some poor and vulnerable households which are metered.
 In June 2012, the Department for Environment, Food and Rural Affairs issued guidance for water suppliers to implement social tariffs that would go beyond WaterSure.
 Schemes for improving water efficiency targeted at low-income households, which yield a double social and environmental dividend, could also be considered.

 More ResourcesHow's Life? at a Glance OECD Environmental Outlook to 2030

 Governance – United Kingdom expand

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-In the United Kingdom, however, women outvote men by nearly 7 percentage points.
+In the United Kingdom, however, women outvote men by an estimated nearly 7 percentage points.
 Income can also have a strong influence on voter turnout.
 In the United Kingdom, voter turnout for the top 20% of the population is an estimated 73%, whereas the participation rate of the bottom 20% is an estimated 50%.
-This 23 percentage point difference is much higher than the OECD average difference of 12 percentage points and points to shortcomings in the political mobilisation of the worst-off.
+This 23 percentage point difference is much higher than the OECD average difference of 11 percentage points and points to shortcomings in the political mobilisation of the worst-off.